 Checking reviews and requesting customer testimonials can help verify a supplier’s expertise.

+The best-value hardware choice is the one that reduces failure risk, maintenance, and project callbacks over time.
 While cost is always a consideration, cheaper hardware can result in failures, increased maintenance, and project callbacks.
 Instead of focusing only on price, consider:

 Requesting samples before making a large order helps compare quality, durability, and ease of fitting.